CollectionBuilder/cb-docs/docs/deploy/actions.md

 If a red "X" appears next to your commit, the build failed and your updates will not be deployed--the last working version of the site will still be live.

 ### Build Errors

+*As of November 2025, the default "jekyll.yml" starter workflow fails and gives errors!*
+The default uses Ruby 3.1 which is incompatible with current versions of Sass.
+It is necessary to update the Ruby version to 3.4, which is documented above!

 *As of January 2025, the default "jekyll.yml" starter workflow is broken in projects set up before 2025-01-14!*
 Due to [changes in the ubuntu-latest image](https://github.com/actions/runner-images/issues/10636), the GitHub Action will end up with errors in existing repositories.